mwarning/KadNode/README.md

 On other computers running KadNode, we can use myname.p2p to resolve the IP address of Node1 (e.g. in the Browser).
 It may take ~8 seconds on the first try.
-But others peers could also announce the same identifier.
+The problem with this approach is that others could also announce the same identifier.
 This would result in multiple IP addresses to be found and used.
-Using secret/public key pairs helps.
+To avoid this you can use secret/public key pairs.
 See the next examples.

 ### EXAMPLE 2